-NRS 289.025 Confidentiality of home address and photograph of peace officer in possession of law enforcement agency; exception.
+NRS 289.025 Confidentiality of home address and photograph of peace officer in possession of law enforcement agency; exceptions.

-1. Except as otherwise provided in subsection 2, the home address and any photograph of a peace officer in the possession of a law enforcement agency are not public information and are confidential.
+1. Except as otherwise provided in subsections 2 and 3 and NRS 239.0115, the home address and any photograph of a peace officer in the possession of a law enforcement agency are not public information and are confidential.

-2. The home address and photograph of a peace officer may be released:
+2. The photograph of a peace officer may be released:

-(a) If the peace officer authorizes the release; or

-(b) If the peace officer has been arrested.
+- (a) If the peace officer authorizes the release; or - (b) If the peace officer has been arrested.